dsutclif/Prompt-Suite/prompt-bridge/README.md

-# Prompt Suite Bridge
+# Prompt Library Bridge

-This is a GitHub Pages hosted bridge for importing prompts into the Prompt Suite Chrome extension via clean, short URLs.
+This is a GitHub Pages hosted bridge for importing prompts into the Prompt Library Chrome extension via clean, short URLs.

 ## How It Works